colorfulscoop/msgflow/docs/docs/getting_started.md

 # Getting Started

-PyBot is a chatbot framework to work with several services (Slack, Twitter, CLI).
+SmileChat is a chatbot framework to work with several services (Slack, Twitter, CLI).

 ## Architecture